-Government Stockpile: As of September 30, 2008, the National Defense Stockpile (NDS) contained 7,134 kilograms of natural quartz crystal.
-The stockpile has 11 weight classes for natural quartz crystal that range from 0.2 kilograms to more than 10 kilograms.
+Government Stockpile: As of September 30, 2010, the Defense Logistics Agency, DLA Strategic Materials (formerly Defense National Stockpile Center) contained 7,134 kilograms of natural quartz crystal.
+The stockpile has 11 weight classes for natural quartz crystal that range from 0.2 kilogram to more than 10 kilograms.
 The stockpiled crystals, however, are primarily in the larger weight classes.
 The larger pieces are suitable as seed crystals, which are very thin crystals cut to exact dimensions, to produce cultured quartz crystal.
 In addition, many of the stockpiled crystals could be of interest to the specimen and gemstone industry.
 Little, if any, of the stockpiled material is likely to be used in the same applications as cultured quartz crystal.
-No natural quartz crystal was sold from the NDS in 2008, and the Federal Government does not intend to dispose of or sell any of the remaining material.
-Previously, only individual crystals in the NDS inventory that weighed 10 kilograms or more and could be used as seed material were sold.
+No natural quartz crystal was sold from the DLA Strategic Materials stockpile in 2010, and the Federal Government does not intend to dispose of or sell any of the remaining material.
+Previously, only individual crystals in the DLA Strategic Materials stockpile inventory that weighed 10 kilograms or more and could be used as seed material were sold.

-Stockpile Status-9-30-082
+Stockpile Status-9-30-10

-Uncommitted Authorized Disposal plan Disposals Material inventory for disposal FY 2008 FY 2008 Quartz crystal 7 -
+Uncommitted Authorized Disposal plan Disposals Material inventory for disposal FY 2010 FY 2010 Quartz crystal 7 ( )